rayalan/binary-adages/content/pages/about.md

 [^nightmare]: To be fair, there are projects where not shipping actually would have done less damage to the company's credibility than the bug-ridden mess that marketing acclaimed as a "a once in a lifetime masterpiece."

-[^material]: Or some cases, these resources are a clear and concentrated presentation of ideas that I've built up over decades in the industry.
+[^material]: Or, in some cases, these resources are a clear and concentrated presentation of ideas that I've built up over decades in the industry.

 [^curious]: Or perhaps you're curious how I market myself.
 Take a look and reach out to let me know how I'm doing on [LinkedIn](https://www.linkedin.com/in/alan-ray-3513aa14/).
 A regular dose of feedback is a good habit to maintain.
-Hopefully I'll give you a few ideas on how to present yourself too.
+Hopefully I'll give you a few ideas on how to present yourself, too.